FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 CBAM will likely affect most sectors and markets in a myriad of ways depending on the response by governments, producers and consumers, both inside and outside the EU.
 Organisations will need to carefully consider their response - with CBAM impacts ranging from changes in costs to the need for developing and deploying new monitoring and reporting systems across the supply chain.
 Stakeholders most affected by CBAM in the medium term include:

-• EU Importers: Companies within the EU that import CBAM-covered goods into the EU.
+• EU Importers: Companies within the EU that import CBAM-covered goods into the EU and are classified as authorised CBAM declarants.
 EU importers will be required to report the upstream emissions for the relevant imported goods, and purchase carbon certificates equivalent to the carbon price that they would have paid if the imported goods had been produced under the EU's ETS.

 • EU Consumers: Companies within the EU that don’t import CBAM-covered goods themselves but utilise those goods as product or process inputs in their operation.
-Although these organisations won’t be affected by carbon monitoring or reporting requirements, the carbon fee imposed on imported goods may lead to an increase in the cost of their input material.
+Although these organisations won’t be affected by carbon monitoring, reporting, or certificate requirements, the carbon fee imposed on imported goods may increase the cost of their input materials.

 TOP ↑